Introduction

 Project Design

 It first started off as a generic 'platform'-type of application; browse around tabs of listings, with a small map in the corner for navigation.
 Over the course of that exploration, however, I felt like the map itself was the most fun part of the experience - scrolling around, focusing on landmarks I recognized, estimating physical distances, were all things that the UX of a map could deliver far better than flat statistics depicted via 'distance' or 'lat/lon' tabular metrics.
-I hence rewrote it to be a primarily map-centered application!
+I hence rewrote it to be a primarily map-centered application.

 Data Ingestion